Byrnetp/space-monkeys-group-project/WEEKLY_STATUS.md

 ### Weekly Updates:

 - Updated templates for user stories

 - Added user stories to Trello

 - Templates for donation and transfusion input

 - Create database design / collect data

 #### End-of-Sprint Demonstration (~10 minutes)

 - Went over Mike's database example

 - Labeled primary key's for each table

 -    yellow - primary key

 -    green - foreign key

 #### Sprint Retrospective (~5 minutes)

 **What went well?**

 - Action planned to win

 **What didn’t work?**

 - Had a great week of collaboration

 **How can the team improve?**

 - Keep it up monkeys!

 **To attempt/complete for next week**

 - We picked features/pages that we would focus on for next week.

 - Names are written next to potential key features below...

-1.'Homepage':
+Homepage?

-   a.Welcome Interface - About page (Who is eligible to donate blood?, etc.) - Dylan
+1.Welcome Interface - About page (Who is eligible to donate blood?, etc.) - Dylan

-2. Hospital Blood Transactions:
+Hospital Blood Transaction Pages?

-   b.
-Blood donation - David
+2. Blood donation - David

-   c.
-Transfusion (need to make sure blood is in bank) - David
+3. Transfusion (need to make sure blood is in bank) - David

-   d.
-Sending blood from one hospital to another (checkout) - Mike
+4. Sending blood from one hospital to another (checkout) - Mike

-4. 'Find available blood':
+'Find available blood' Pages?

-   e.
-Show all hospitals in one visual - Dylan
+4. Show all hospitals in one visual - Dylan

-   f.
-More detailed view of specific hospitals inventory with search/list (Potential to add a 'send blood to another hospital page'(button at bottom of page)) - Travis
+5. More detailed view of specific hospitals inventory with search/list (Potential to add a 'send blood to another hospital page'(button at bottom of page)) - Travis

-6. 'Complications':
+'Complications' Pages?

-   g.
-Report - Cyro
+6. Report - Cyro

-   h.
-View reports for specific hospital and blood type - Cyro
+7. View reports for specific hospital and blood type - Cyro

 ### Meeting 5: 7/20/2023